How much to charge for designing and building a website is a question that worries beginners and professionals web designers alike.

 While website design costs depend on the agreement between the developer and the contractor, the freelancer should always calculate the cost of his services carefully.

-Knowing how to sell yourself to clients is important for web designers to learn.
+Knowing how to sell yourself to clients is an important skill for web designers to learn.
 Showing your value is how you get clients willing to pay you more for a site.

 Most importantly, you also need to remember that freelance web designers charge for solutions to problems, rather than websites themselves.
 You charge for your time, the website is free.